chartmuseum/helm-push/README.md

 ```

 ## Usage
-You must start by adding a ChartMuseum-backed repo via Helm CLI (if not already added)
+Start by adding a ChartMuseum-backed repo via Helm CLI (if not already added)
 ```
 $ helm repo add chartmuseum http://localhost:8080
 ```